tyzbit/acars-processor/docs/CONFIGURATION.md

     Enabled: true
     APIKey: "${OPENAI_API_KEY}"
     Model: "gpt-4"
-    SystemPrompt: "You are an aviation expert.
-Respond only YES or NO."
+    SystemPrompt: "Respond only YES or NO based on message significance."
     UserPrompt: "Is this message about emergencies or significant events?"
     Timeout: 15
 ```